SamBailey6194/name-that-carol/README.md

 - The HTML structure and JS structure for the quiz has been inspired by Code Pickers blog post on Medium found [here](https://medium.com/@codepicker57/building-an-interactive-quiz-with-html-css-and-javascript-efe9bd8129e2).
 - Some of the other JS coding concepts has been used from Love Maths as well
 - The username creation code has been inspired by a geekforgeeks article found [here](https://www.geeksforgeeks.org/how-to-create-a-textfield-to-enter-a-username-and-save-it-on-a-website/)
+- Got guidance in how to use fisher-yates algorithim from this video [here](https://www.youtube.com/watch?v=FGAUekwri1Q)

 ### Content